 Lyndy Broder, a nationally known clematis expert in Stockbridge, sent me this note.

-“You’re oh-so-close!
 Clematis terniflora (Sweet Autumn Clematis) has seedheads which have about 5 achenes which are orange yellow to red-brown, pear-shaped, with greyish or reddish brown plumose tails about 1.6″ long.

 “Clematis virginiana has about 40 to 60 achenes, hairy with silvery plumose tails.
 I observe the seed head turns more golden as it ages and is about 2″ long.
 So the distinguishing features are 4 or 5 skimpy achenes to 40 to 60 glorious achenes.
 This is another reason why the native is more attractive in seed though not necessarily in number of flowers or fragrance.

-“You will also note the smooth edge to the C. terniflora leaf and the uneven toothed leaf of C. virginiana.”
+“When leaves are compared, note the smooth edge to the C. terniflora leaf and the uneven toothed leaf of C. virginiana.”